 April 10, 2018

-“It’s easier than you think,” says Marcus, who works in Bill Jackson’s Paddling Dept. “It’s a very unique thing to stand on water.
+“It’s easier to stand up on a paddle board than you think,” says Marcus, who works in Bill Jackson’s Paddling Dept. “It’s a very unique thing to stand on water.
 You’ve just got to do it.”

 Paddleboarding requires little equipment and just minutes to learn.
 At a minimum, you need a paddleboard – also known as standup paddleboard (SUP) – a personal flotation device (PFD), a leash and a paddle.
 Put any other belongings in a dry bag and secure it to the board with a bungee.
 Wear a bathing suit or clothing that will dry quickly.
 You’re probably going to get wet.